 59 Small Bathroom Ideas You’ll Want to Try ASAP

-Continue scrolling for 59ingenious ways to maximize even the smallest of bathroom spaces—all without sacrificing an inch of style.
+Continue scrolling for 59 ingenious small bathroom ideas to maximize even the smallest of spaces — all without sacrificing an inch of style.

 We love the clever built-in storage shown here from @alima_studio_architetto.
 Two shelves right next to the bathtub allow you to stow frequently used items, while the top functions as a great place for pretty bathroom decor or accessories.

 Using a basket to keep small items together in one handy spot is a great small bathroom idea if you want to keep your space looking clean and uncluttered.
 We love this modern black basket that @dany.living uses as a tiny towel basket.

 Installing hanging baskets for shower storage makes your bathroom look so much more fun—just take a look at this chic Pennsylvania home as an example.
 Your walls also won’t feel as cluttered, and you’ll avoid the pain of drilling or putting together a flat packed shelf.